demisto/content/Packs/CiscoSMA/Integrations/CiscoSMA/CiscoSMA_description.md

     - Spam Quarantine from Quarantine types list

 ## Time Zone
-Time zone should be configured to GMT +00:00.
+The time zone should be configured to GMT +00:00.

 - In time zone configuration settings set the following:
     - Region: GMT offset